- Many birds select only one partner for life.

 It’s too sweet to think of a pair of birds who mate for life, staying together even when they’re not raising chicks.
-However, this setup is sort of rare.
-Even birds thought to be monogamous such as song sparrows were found by ornithologists to “cheat.”
-Males sometimes wake up early in the morning to get a bit of side action, and not all the chicks a “socially monogamous” pair raise have the same biological father.
+However, this setup is sort of rare when it comes to which birds mate for life.
+Even birds thought to be monogamous such as song sparrows, were found by ornithologists to “cheat.”
+Males sometimes wake up early in the morning to get a bit of side action, and not all the chicks of a “socially monogamous” pair have the same biological father.
 Even pairs who are biologically monogamous may not give each other the time of day when the next breeding season comes around.
-So these birds, who mate for life, only have babies with that mate (most times) and only pick another mate when the first one disappears, are special.
+So these birds on our list have babies with only that one mate (most times) and pick another mate only when the first one disappears.
 Check out these 10 birds that mate for life!

-Some ornithologists believe that one reason for monogamy in birds is that their lifespans are so short that they don’t have time to court a new mate every breeding season.
-However, this isn’t true of the albatross, a seabird that spends most of its life gliding over the sea or resting on the waves and can live for over half a century.
+Some ornithologists believe that one reason for monogamy in birds and what birds mate for life is that their lifespans are so short that they don’t have time to court a new mate every breeding season.
+However, this isn’t true of the albatross, a seabird that spends most of its life gliding over the sea or resting on the waves and can live for over half a century!
 Maybe the albatross’s monogamy has to do with its courtship dance, which is long, complicated, and exhausting.
 Not only that, an albatross has to perform the ritual with many potential mates until they find “the one.”
 After that, the dance never has to be performed again and the birds are now mates for life!

 #9: Black Vultures